hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/373_work_without_motive.md

 will be infinitely better, and this every one may have experienced in his own life.
-We perform many works subconsciously, such as the digestion of food etc., many others consciously, and others again by becoming immersed in Samâdhi as it were, when there is no consciousness of the smaller ego.
+We perform many works subconsciously, such as the digestion of food etc., many others consciously, and others again by becoming immersed in Samādhi as it were, when there is no consciousness of the smaller ego.
 If the painter, losing the consciousness of his ego, becomes completely immersed in his painting, he will be able to produce masterpieces.
 The good cook concentrates his whole self on the